Skip to content

 db g command attempts to drop all the database entities that it cannot find in the code.

 Use generatorIgnore option to preserve db entities that are needed but not reflected in the code.
-Such as when using certain extensions, or libraries, they can create schemas, tables, types, etc.
+Such as when using certain extensions, or libraries, they can create schemas, tables, views, types, etc.

 ts